-Between 25% and 200% of outstanding PSUs are eligible to vest based on the achievement of certain performance-based or market-based conditions by specified target dates, subject to continued service through the applicable vesting dates.
-PSUs with performance-based conditions are amortized over the requisite service period in which it is probable that the condition will be achieved.
+Between 25% and 200% of outstanding PSUs are eligible to vest based on the achievement of certain market-based conditions by specified target dates, subject to continued service through the applicable vesting dates.
 PSUs with market-based conditions vest based on the Company's common stock performance following the end of the three-year performance measurement period, based on the highest closing price over twenty consecutive trading days during that period.
 PSUs with market-based conditions cannot vest before the end of the performance measurement period, thus the requisite service period is three years.
-All PSUs outstanding as of December 31, 2023 and 2022 vest based on market-based conditions following the end of the three-year performance measurement period.
+All PSUs outstanding as of December 31, 2024 and 2023 vest based on market-based conditions following the end of the three-year performance measurement period.

-The weighted-average grant date fair value of the PSUs granted in 2023 and 2022 were estimated using a Monte-Carlo simulation with the following assumptions:
+The weighted-average grant date fair value of the PSUs granted in 2023 were estimated using a Monte-Carlo simulation with the following assumptions:

-2023 2022
+2023

-Expected volatility 96.0 % 94.6 %
+Expected volatility 96.0 %

-Risk free interest rate 4.0 % 2.5 %
+Risk free interest rate 4.0 %

-Dividend yield - %
+Dividend yield %